-Remembering the times he met Manson, Young recalled: “We just hung out.
+Young recalled the times he spent with Charles Manson: “We just hung out.
 He played some songs for me, sittin’ in Will Rogers’s old house, on Sunset Boulevard.
 Dennis had the house there, and I visited Dennis a couple of times… Charlie was always there.
 I think I met him maybe two, three times.
 Spent the afternoon with him, Dennis and all those girls—Linda Kasabian, Squeaky Fromme.

 “The girls.
 They only paid attention to Charlie.
 Dennis and I felt like they weren’t there, okay?
 Now that may not seem that unusual, but—it is.
 Because both Dennis and I were known.
 These girls couldn’t see us.”

-Young added: “He was an angry man.
+Young added an extra exclamation point to his feelings on Manson: “He was an angry man.
 But Brilliant.
 Wrong, but stone-brilliant.
 He sounds like Dylan when he talks.”

-In a somewhat understatement about Manson, Young later added: “He seemed a little uptight, a little too intense.
+In quite possibly the biggest understatement about Manson you’ll hear, Young later added: “He seemed a little uptight, a little too intense.
 Frustrated artist.
 Spent a lot of time in jail.
 Frustrated songwriter, singer.
 Made up songs as he went along, new stuff all the time, no two songs were the same.
 I remember playin’ a little guitar while he was makin’ up songs.
 Strong will, that guy.”

 “He’s like one of the main movers and shakers of time—when you look back at Jesus and all these people, Charlie was like that.
 But he was kind of… skewed.
 You can tell by reading his words.
 He’s real smart.
 He’s very deceptive, though.
 Tricky.
 Confuses you.”

-Young, it turned out, was suitably impressed by Manson’s creative and songwriting ability.
+Young, it turned out, was suitably impressed by Manson’s creative songwriting ability and saw the success that a captivating persona could have.
 So much so, that Young even went the extra mile to help him attempt to secure a record deal.
 “I told Mo Ostin about him, Warner Brothers—’This guy is unbelievable’—he makes up the songs as he goes along, and they’re all good.”

 Young added: “Never got any further than that.
 Never got a demo.”

-Manson, speaking in 1995 from his prison cell in California, told an interviewer that at the time of breaking into the music industry the people around him “didn’t give me shit” apart from Neil Young, that is, who curiously gifted Manson a motorcycle.
+Manson, speaking in 1995 from his prison cell in California, told an interviewer that at the time of breaking into the music industry the people around him “didn’t give me shit” apart from Neil Young, that is, who curiously and perhaps a bit randomly gifted Manson a motorcycle.